franciscoj/homebrew-remote-development-manager/README.md

-# Franciscoj Remote-development-manager
+# Brew formula for BlakeWilliams/remote-development-manager

 ## How do I install these formulae?

-`brew install franciscoj/remote-development-manager/<formula>`
+`brew install franciscoj/remote-development-manager/remote-development-manager`

-Or `brew tap franciscoj/remote-development-manager` and then `brew install <formula>`.
+Or `brew tap franciscoj/remote-development-manager` and then `brew install remote-development-manager`.

 ## Documentation